- Our schools

 Mechatronic Engineering combines mechanical design skills, computing skills and knowledge of control systems, microprocessors and electronics to design and build intelligent machines.

-Mining Engineering studies the safe, economic and environmentally responsible recovery, processing, marketing and financial management of mineral resources.
+Minerals and Energy Resources Engineering studies the safe, economic and environmentally responsible recovery, processing, marketing and financial management of mineral resources.

 UNSW Engineering intends to suspend intake for the Bachelor of Engineering (Hons) in Naval Architecture in 2017 while it is reviewed for possible closure.
 Please click here for details.